StefanScherer/windows-docker-workshop/docs/Slides.md

 ## Installing Docker Compose

-- Docker for Mac/Docker for Windows already has Docker Compose installed
+- Docker Desktop for Mac and Windows already have Docker Compose installed
 - Installation on Windows Server 2019

 .exercise[